ecds/OpenTourBuilder/README.md

 * Fully qualified domain name

 ## After the installer runs
-After the installer sucessfully runs, you will find a sample [Apache](http://httpd.apache.org/) config file.
+After the installer sucessfully runs, you will find a sample [Apache](http://httpd.apache.org/) config file; *OpenTourBuilder-Server/apache/otb.conf*.
 The sample config assumes you have *mod_wsgi* installed and enabled.

 Providing configs to deploy OpenTourBuilder using other web servers is beyond the current scope of the installer.